-It is my pleasure to submit to you the 2012 Minnesota Tax Expenditure Budget, as required by Minnesota Statutes, Section 270C.11.
-The purpose of the report is to facilitate a regular, comprehensive legislative review of state and local tax provisions that provide preferential tax treatment for certain types of taxpayers or activities.
+It is my pleasure to submit to you the 2014 Minnesota Tax Expenditure Budget, as required by Minnesota Statutes, Section 270C.11.
+The purpose of the report is to facilitate a regular, comprehensive legislative review of state and local tax provisions that provide preferential tax treatment for certain persons, types of income, transactions, or property.